 Guardianship is used to appoint someone to act in the best interests of a minor that does not have a parent who can make decisions on their behalf.
 As such, a guardian is usually appointed when the protected person is under 18 years of age.

 A conservatorship is used to appoint someone to handle the financial, legal, and medical affairs of an adult affected by a physical or mental incapacity.
-Hence, a conservatorship attorney in Sacramento will request it when the protected individual is over 18 years of age.
+Hence, a Sacramento conservatorship attorney will request it when the protected individual is over 18 years of age.

 There are various reasons why a guardianship might be necessary for a minor.
 In some cases, a minor’s parents might be unable to care for the minor due to death, illness, or incarceration.
 In other cases, a minor might be homeless or living in a dangerous situation, and the court might determine that a guardianship is necessary to ensure their well-being.

-When a guardianship is necessary, it is vital to understand the process and the legal implications involved.
+When a guardianship is necessary, it is vital to understand the process, court filing service fees, and legal implications involved.
 The court will appoint a guardian, who will be responsible for managing the minor’s affairs and providing day-to-day care.

-The process of appointing a legal guardian begins with a petition through a court filing service.
-This petition is usually filed by a relative, who must provide evidence as to why the guardianship is necessary.
+The process of appointing a legal guardian begins with a petition.
+This petition is usually filed by a relative, who can make the legal document without a lawyer.
+However, the relative must provide evidence as to why the requested guardianship is necessary.